The Damson Orchard

 Hawke's Bay is widely known as one of the countries greatest growing areas, with five major rivers nourishing its fertile soil: Wairoa River, Mohaka River, Tutaekuri River, Ngaruroro River, and Tukituki River.

-Our Hawke's Bay orchard is located on the Heretaunga Plains, a 300 square kilometre alluvial plain at the southern end of Hawke's Bay.
-The plain was formed over 250,000 years from sediment deposited by the Tutaekuri, Ngaruroro and Tukituki Rivers and from marine deposits.
+The Heretaunga Plains, a 300 square kilometre alluvial plain at the southern end of Hawke's Bay were formed over 250,000 years from sediment deposited by the Tutaekuri, Ngaruroro and Tukituki Rivers and from marine deposits.
 The plain consists of layers of gravel, sand and silt which add to its fertility.